Frequently Asked Questions

 What to Submit

-The DOE OEDI Data Lake was established to receive, manage and make available all marine and hydrokinetic-relevant data generated from projects funded by the DOE Water Power Programs.
-This includes data from DOE-funded projects associated with any portion of the marine and hydrokinetic project life-cycle (e.g. resource characterization, device development, demonstration), as well as data produced by DOE-funded research.
+The DOE OEDI Data Lake was established to receive, manage and make available high-value energy research data generated by the U.S. Department of Energy's Programs, Offices, and National Laboratories.
+This includes data from DOE-funded projects associated with any energy research area (e.g. solar power, buildings efficiency, grid modernization, etc.), as well as data produced by DOE-funded research.

 Every submission is different.
 The resources included in your submission should tell the complete story of your data.
 For example, a complete data package would include the raw data, the final result or polished data product, and a summary document or link to a published paper explaining the results, methods used, and any assumptions or external factors relevant to the creation of the data.